 Number of Deaths

 2010 The number of internally displaced people rose this year and the number of Revolutionary Armed Forces of Colombia (FARC) rebels decreased.
 In February, the constitutional courts rejected a referendum that would have allowed Alvaro Uribe to run for a third term as president.
-In June, former defence minister Juan Manuel Santos won the presidential elections, vowing to continue Uribe’s Democratic Security Policy to tackle the FARC.
-Santos put forward a bill that would restore land to internally displaced people and compensate victims that have suffered from abuses committed by state agents.
-In July, FARC leader Alfonso Cano offered to open dialogue with Santos.
+In June, former defence minister Juan Manuel Santos won the presidential elections, vowing to continue Uribe’s Democratic Security Policy to tackle FARC.
+Santos put forward a bill that would restore land to internally displaced people and compensate victims who had been abused by state agents.
+In July, FARC leader Alfonso Cano offered to begin a dialogue with Santos.
 As a precondition to talks, Santos demanded the release of all hostages.
-Venezuela broke diplomatic ties with Colombia after Bogota accused it of harbouring FARC rebels; diplomatic ties were restored in August.
+Venezuela broke diplomatic ties with Colombia after Bogotá accused it of harbouring FARC rebels; ties were restored in August.
 In September, the Colombian army killed FARC top commander Jorge Briceno, also known as Mono Jojoy, in an air strike.

-2008 Negotiations between FARC rebels and the government continued throughout 2008.
-In a blow to FARC, the government rescued high-profile hostage Ingrid Betancourt and 14 other hostages in mid-2008.
-Sporadic fighting between the government and the rebel groups continued throughout the year, with approximately 70 civilians, rebels and police officers killed.
-After the death of three top FARC officials in 2008, ELN and FARC initiated talks about a guerilla alliance.
+2008 Negotiations between FARC and the government continued during 2008.
+The government rescued high-profile hostage Ingrid Betancourt and 14 other hostages from a FARC encampment in mid-2008.
+Sporadic fighting between the government and rebels continued during the year, with approximately 70 civilians, rebels and police officers killed.
+After the deaths of three top FARC officials, ELN and FARC initiated talks to form a guerilla alliance.
 A Colombian air strike in Ecuador sparked a regional crisis, but by August, relations, although strained, were back to normal.
-The United States pledged to assist the Colombian government with a campaign against ELN in 2009.
+The United States pledged to assist the Colombian government in a campaign against ELN in 2009.

 2007 The two main rebel groups, FARC and ENL, continued to fight a brutal turf war, killing more than 100 people and displacing thousands.
-The Uribe government was mired in scandal by the discovery of numerous links between murderous paramilitary groups and high-ranking government officials.
-Despite a fifth round of peacekeeping talks between the ENL and the government, prospects for sustainable peace remained poor.
-FARC released video footage of kidnapped 2002 presidential candidate Ingrid Betantcourt, the first footage to have been released in years.
-The government claimed the footage proved Betancourt had been tortured and confirmed that three prominent U.S. hostages were sill alive.
+The Uribe government was mired in scandal with the discovery of links between paramilitary groups and high-ranking government officials.
+Despite a fifth round of talks between the ENL and the government, prospects for sustainable peace remained poor.
+FARC released the first video footage of kidnapped 2002 presidential candidate Ingrid Betancourt in years.
+The government claimed the footage proved Betancourt had been tortured and confirmed that three prominent U.S. hostages were still alive.

-2006 Levels of violence came down, although periodic attacks and military clashes continued throughout the year, mainly between FARC and the government, resulting in the deaths of 160 people and the displacement of more than 2,500.
+2006 Levels of violence were down, although periodic attacks and military clashes continued, mainly between FARC and the government, resulting in the deaths of 160 people and the displacement of more than 2,500.
 President Alvaro Uribe was re-elected to a second term in May.
-The ENL agreed to a formal peace process, while negotiations for a hostage exchange between FARC and the government collapsed after an incident of violence blamed on the FARC.
-The process to demobilize paramilitary fighters continued, and early in the year, Uribe declared that the AUC ceased to exist.
-Uribe’s government came under criticism later in the year for alleged connections to paramilitary warlords.
+The ENL agreed to a formal peace process, while negotiations for a hostage exchange between FARC and the government collapsed after FARC was blamed for a violent incident.
+The demobilization of paramilitary fighters continued; early in the year, Uribe declared that the AUC no longer existed.
+Later in the year Uribe’s government was accused of having connections with paramilitary warlords.

-2005 Fighting between FARC rebels and the Colombian government escalated following a government offensive early in the year.
+2005 Fighting between FARC and the government escalated after a government offensive was launched early in the year.
 After four years, the UN ended its mediation efforts between FARC and the government.
-The umbrella paramilitary group, AUC, continued to disarm as the Colombian congress approved a demobilization framework that reduces sentences for paramilitaries that voluntarily disarm.
-Preliminary talks began in Cuba for peace negotiation in early 2006 between the Colombian government and the ELN.
+Umbrella paramilitary group AUC continued to disarm while the Colombian congress approved a demobilization framework with reduced sentences for paramilitaries that voluntarily disarmed.
+Preliminary talks began in Cuba in advance of 2006 peace negotiations between the Colombian government and the ELN.

-2004 Fighting between rebels, paramilitaries and government security forces and attacks on civilian targets continued as estimated conflict deaths totalled between 3,000 and 4,000, the majority civilian.
-FARC rebels fought under a new leader, known as Alfonso Cano and U.S. involvement in Colombia increased substantially in 2004.
-The AUC paramilitaries demobilized nearly 3,000 troops by year’s end, and the government set aside two “safe havens” for other AUC troops while they awaited demobilization
+2004 Fighting between rebels, paramilitaries and government security forces and attacks on civilian targets continued; estimated conflict deaths were between 3,000 and 4,000, most civilian.
+FARC gained a new leader, known as Alfonso Cano and U.S. involvement in Colombia increased substantially.
+Almost 3,000 AUC paramilitaries had demobilized by year’s end; the government established two “safe havens” for other AUC troops awaiting demobilization.

 2003 Fighting between rebels and government security forces continued unabated in spite of promising developments, including the initiation of disarmament efforts by the umbrella paramilitary group, the United Self-Defence Forces (AUC).
-Intensified government counterinsurgency, assisted by U.S. military equipment and training, led the two largest rebel groups, FARC and ELN, to announce their intention to join forces to fight the government.
-As many as 4,000 people were reported killed in the conflict in 2003, most of them civilians.
+Intensified government counterinsurgency, assisted by U.S. military equipment and training, resulted in the announcement by the two largest rebel groups, FARC and ELN, of their intention to join forces in their fight against the government.
+As many as 4,000 people, most civilian, were reported killed in the conflict in 2003.

-2002 The new government of President Alvaro Uribe was elected in May and vowed to intensify its military response to the conflict.
-The conflict killed approximately 3,500 people this year, many of them civilians.
+2002 The new government of President Alvaro Uribe was elected in May and vowed to ratchet up its military response to the rebels.
+The conflict killed approximately 3,500 people, many civilian, this year.

 2001 Fighting intensified again in 2001 among all sides of the conflict—government troops, rebel guerrillas and paramilitaries—and combatant and civilian deaths increased to at least 1,400.
 Analysts suggested an August law, which gave the military sweeping new powers, was behind the spike in violence.
 Prospects for peace were dim by the end of 2001.